Falling for Figaro: Plot

+When the singers practice the duet in front of Meghan the next day, she points out the piece would be more effective if they sang it to each other, although their performance did bring tears to her eyes.
+Later, Millie apologises to Max for Charlie's interruption of their rehearsal and asks him not to tell Meghan about her visitor.
+When he asks if they are engaged, she insists not.

+When Meghan notices Max seems interested in Millie, she suggests he go away for a bit so that Millie misses him.
+When he returns in a few days to celebrate both of them being accepted to compete in Singer of Renown, they start to fool around, but Millie insists they stop.
+She says they should have no contact until after the competition.

+Millie is the fifth of the 15.
+As she departs the stage, Max approaches her on bended knee to propose.
+Overwhelmed, Millie runs off to the restrooms.
+Meghan follows, then insists she give an answer.
+Millie hands her the ring box, to which their teacher replies Max will either sink or swim.
+He ends up winning.

+Three years later, the now established Max has to choose between two women to replace his co-lead in Don Giovanni; one is Millie.
+She tells him her relationship with Charlie ended when she did not return to work with him.
+Max and she have a brilliant performance together.

 Cast

 Production and filming

 Casting for Falling for Figaro began on 29 October 2019 with Joanna Lumley and Danielle Macdonald in the lead roles.
 On 13 December 2019, Hugh Skinner, Shazad Latif and Rebecca Benson joined the team.

 Falling for Figaro was filmed in locations in the Scottish Highlands and Trossachs including Glencoe, Loch Lomond and two theatres in Glasgow.
 The production of the film was funded by Screen Australia, Screen Scotland and Film Victoria and took only two winter months to make (December–January).
 The film's post production was in Melbourne, Australia, in February.

-The film includes music from many renowned operas, including The Barber of Seville, The Marriage of Figaro, Don Giovanni, Romeo and Juliet, La traviata and Carmen.
+The film includes music from many renowned operas, including The Barber of Seville, The Marriage of Figaro, Don Giovanni, Romeo and Juliet, La traviata, Carmen and The Magic Flute.